 But why is it so harmful, and why should you not do dry fire bow?
 Hmm.. that’s what people who’ve damaged their bows should have known!
 Yes, dry firing a bow can immediately damage your bow and put people, including the archer, at risk.

-In this piece, we will have a close look at the cons of dry firing and why you should avoid it.
+In this piece, we will have a close look at what is dry firing its cons and why you should avoid it.

 What is DryFire bow?